Lifting homotopy T-algebra maps to strict maps: Computations

 of pointed $C_2$-spaces.

-Taking the trivial map as our base point of $\Top_{C_2}(S^0, S^{\sigma})$ and applying the spectral sequence of \Cref{thm:main} we have \footnote{Normally instability, e.g., actions of the fundamental group, prevents getting such a simple description of the $E_2$ term, however in this case $S^\sigma$ is non-equivariantly an Eilenberg-MacLane space for $\bZ$ and so the second half of the refinements in \Cref{rem:obstructions} apply.}:
+We use the trivial map as a base point for the $T$-algebra spectral sequence computing the derived space of pointed $C_2$-equivariant maps between $S^0$ and $S^\sigma$.
+We can identify the $E_2$ term as follows: \footnote{Normally instability, e.g., actions of the fundamental group, prevents getting such a simple description of the $E_2$ term, however in this case $S^\sigma$ is non-equivariantly an Eilenberg-MacLane space for $\bZ$ and so the second half of the refinements in \Cref{rem:obstructions} apply.}:

-As noted in \Cref{rem:homotopy-G-spaces}, $e_{\sigma}$ must represent the trivial map in the category of homotopy $C_2$-spaces.
+As noted in \Cref{rem:homotopy-G-spaces}, $e_{\sigma}$ must represent the trivial map in the category of pointed homotopy $C_2$-spaces.
 The spectral sequence confirms this since $E_2^{0,0}=(\pi_0S^{\sigma})^{C_2}=0$.
 In fact, since the homotopy groups of $S^1$ are concentrated in degree 1, this spectral sequence is concentrated on the line $t=1$ and necessarily collapses at $E_2$.
-Computing the group cohomology with twisted coefficients we see that the only non-zero contribution is from $E_2^{1,1}=\bZ/2$ which detects the map $e_{\sigma}$ above.
+Computing the group cohomology with coefficients $\pi_1(S^\sigma)\cong\bZ$ twisted by the sign action, we see that the only non-zero contribution is from $E_2^{1,1}=\bZ/2$, which detects the essential map $e_{\sigma}$ above. \end{example}